jbweber/foundry/CLOUDINIT.md

 ## Cloud-Init Datasource: NoCloud

-Plow uses the **NoCloud** datasource, which reads configuration from an ISO image attached as a CDROM device.
+Foundry uses the **NoCloud** datasource, which reads configuration from an ISO image attached as a CDROM device.

 ### Requirements